rlucente-se-jboss/anbox-f34/README.md

 The ATAK application will appear within the `Anbox Application Manager` window on your desktop.
 You can now launch that application.

+At this point, ATAK will launch and request several permissions.
+It then exits.
+I'm not sure why but I suspect there are missing devices, etc.